rg2/JHMR-v2/README.md

 A standard CMake configure/generate process is used.
 It is recommended to generate Ninja build files for fast and efficient compilation.
 An example script for building all dependencies (except OpenCL) and the JHMR-v2 repository is also provided [here](example_build_script).
+The [docker](docker) directory demonstrates how Docker may be used to build the software.

 ## License and Attribution
 The software is available for use under the [MIT License](LICENSE).